hotosm/fmtm/docs/manuals/project-managers.md

          ```

 - You may download features from OpenStreetMap (OSM) by clicking on
-  Fetch data from osm with FMTM project creation; however, note that
+  Fetch data from osm with FieldTM project creation; however, note that
-  FMTM is not responsible for the data quality of features extracted
+  FieldTM is not responsible for the data quality of features extracted
   from OSM.
 - Currently, available types of survey features are Buildings and
   Healthcare only.
 We plan to add more types of features moving ahead.